< MORE ABOUT BAJA ARIZONA

 The people of the Gadsden Purchase have increasingly chafed under the domination of an enormous population in an around Phoenix (Maricopa County).
 In order to end the domination of Phoenix, the people of the Gadsden Purchase are seeking statehood.
 Proclaiming themselves as Baja Arizona, a "state of mind" is acknowledged to exist.

 The primary differences between Baja Arizona and the remainder of Arizona are of attitude and tolerance.
 The people of Baja Arizona are known throughout the southwest for their enlightened view of the world.
-Most of Baja Arizona, for example, is represented in Congress by a (reluctantly outed) gay Republican, who is also one of the finest Congresspersons to ever serve in Washington--Jim Kolbe.
+This is obviously not the case with the passaged of SB 1070 making it illegal to be an illegal in Arizona.

 In Baja Arizona people fight for civil rights.
-In Phoenix, they are arresting militia members who are arming to protect "constitutional rights"--primarily the one about bearing arms.
+In Maricopa County they are jailing immigrants.

 If Baja Arizona Became a State